 Coffee Brewing Methods Compared: V60, Chemex, Aeropress, and Espresso

-The choice of brewing method decisively influences the flavor, body and clarity of your cup.
-Pour-over devices like the V60 and the Chemex use paper filters of different thickness; the V60 has a 60 degrees angle and a single large opening, allowing you to adjust the flow by modifying the grind size and pour rate.
-For a V60 at 2000 m above sea level, use 15 g of coffee per 250 g of water at 93 °C, with a medium‑fine grind (~700 μm) and a total brew time of 2:45 minutes.
-The conical shape promotes even extraction and a bright and clean profile.
+The V60 has a 60-degree angle and a single large opening, allowing you to adjust the flow by modifying the grind size and pour rate.
+For a V60 at 2000 m above sea level, use 15 g of coffee per 250 g of water at 93 °C, with a medium-fine grind (~700 μm) and a total brew time of 2:45 minutes.
+The conical shape promotes even extraction and produces a bright and clean profile.